October 29, 2012: Scott Forstall, Apple’s senior vice president of iOS software, is ousted from the company after the disastrous Apple Maps launch.

 In addition to that, iOS 6 featured a clock app that illegally borrowed a Swiss railway design, resulting in Apple paying out $20 million.

 With Maps garnering Apple plenty of bad press, an agreement was made to write a formal apology letter — which Forstall refused to sign.
 This move supposedly convinced Cook that Forstall should go.

 After leaving Apple, Forstall remained largely off the radar — with the exception of co-producing a Broadway play and advising Snapchat.
 In May 2015, he made one of his few public comments about Apple to The Wall Street Journal, saying he was “delighted” that Cupertino still makes great products.

-Earlier this year, Forstall also gave several interviews to mark the 10th anniversary of the iPhone launch.
+In 2017, Forstall also gave several interviews to mark the 10th anniversary of the iPhone launch.